-As a publisher, you need to manage the hosted layers you publish to your portal.
+As a publisher or organization administrator, you need to manage the hosted layers published to the organization.

 Some management is specific to the type of hosted layer.
-See Manage hosted feature layers, Manage hosted tile layers, and Manage hosted scene layers for information on settings and management tasks specific to those layer types.
+See Manage hosted feature layers, Manage hosted feature layer editing, Manage hosted tile layers, Manage hosted scene layers, and Set hosted feature layer view definition for information on settings and management tasks specific to those layer types.

 If you no longer need a hosted layer, you may want to delete it.
 Before you do, you should understand the dependencies between layers and data.

-If you published the hosted layer directly to your portal, deleting the hosted layer deletes the underlying data the layer represents.
-If you created the layer from an existing hosted feature layer instead, the existing hosted feature layer is the primary layer and is considered the data source.
+If the hosted layer is a primary layer—in other words, you didn't publish it from a hosted feature layer or hosted feature layer view—deleting the hosted layer deletes the underlying data the layer represents.
+If you created the layer from a hosted feature layer instead, the existing hosted feature layer is the primary layer and is considered the data source.
 Deleting the dependent layers you created from the hosted feature layer does not delete the data.

 If you delete the file from which a hosted layer was published, you'll receive a message warning you there are dependent layers.
-You will not be prevented from deleting the file, but if you do delete it, certain functionality may no longer be available to you.
-For example, if you delete the service definition file created when you published a hosted feature layer from an ArcGIS Desktop client, you won't be able to overwrite the hosted feature layer from ArcMap.
-Similarly, if you delete the tile package from which a hosted tile package was published, maps that contain the hosted tile layer cannot be taken offline.
+You will not be prevented from deleting the file, but if you do delete it, certain functionality may no longer be available.
+For example, if you delete the tile package from which a hosted tile package was published, maps that contain the hosted tile layer cannot be taken offline.

 The following apply to dependent hosted layers:

-- If you published a hosted tile layer or hosted WFS layer from a hosted feature layer, you must delete the tile or WFS layer before you can delete the hosted feature layer.
+- If you published a hosted tile layer or hosted map image layer from a hosted feature layer, you must delete the tile or map image layer before you can delete the hosted feature layer.

 - If you created a hosted feature layer view from a hosted feature layer, you must delete the feature layer view before you can delete the hosted feature layer.

-- If you published a hosted tile layer from a hosted feature layer view, you must delete the hosted tile layer before you can delete the hosted feature layer view.
+- If you published a hosted tile or map image layer from a hosted feature layer view, you must delete the hosted tile layer before you can delete the hosted feature layer view.

-If all the dependent layers are stored in the same folder in My Content, you can delete all the dependent layers at once by checking the box next to each dependent layer and clicking Delete.
-Delete the dependent layers first.
+Delete dependent layers first.
+You can delete multiple layers simultaneously from the Content page.
 If you also check the box next to the primary hosted feature layer, the delete operation may fail because you cannot control the order in which items are deleted when using this method.